 The Building Emergency Action Plan Coordinators are assigned to each evacuation location.
-List all buildings in which department Assembly Area Guidelines have been developed to help the School of Vet Med choose the safest location to assemble.
+List all buildings in which department members are assigned space and the corresponding assembly areas and manager.

+Assembly Area Guidelines

+have been developed to

+help the School of Vet Med

+choose the safest location

+to assemble.